MichaelSDavid/michaelsdavid.github.io/tech.md

 # Technologies
 <br/>

-I've been exposed to multiple programming languages, and various frameworks and tools, either in school, by taking Udemy courses, or just by digging for resources from the internet.
+I've been exposed to multiple programming languages, and various frameworks and tools, either in school, by taking Udemy courses, or just by digging around for resources from the internet.
 I have a basic to moderate understanding of most of the below enumerated languages/frameworks/tools and I've used them to accomplish school as well as personal projects.
 <br/><br/>

 <div style="margin: 0 auto;">